YousabSefeen/task-ninja-planner-privacy/privacy-policy.md

 # Privacy Policy

 1. Introduction
-Welcome to Task  Ninja Planner, Your privacy is important to us.
+Welcome to Ninja Planner, Your privacy is important to us.
 This Privacy Policy explains how we handle your information when you use our app.

 2. Information We Collect
-Task Ninja Planner collects and stores information related to your daily tasks, including:
+ Ninja Planner collects and stores information related to your daily tasks, including:

 Task Details: Information about the tasks you add, such as titles, descriptions, and due dates.
 Task Management: Information related to task organization, reminders, and notifications.